UKREIIF 2026

 9:30 - 10:45

-This interactive session shines a spotlight on early?career pathways in the built environment, exploring how apprenticeships are shaping the next generation of talent.
+This interactive session shines a spotlight on early career pathways in the built environment, exploring how apprenticeships are shaping the next generation of talent.
 Panellists will discuss their own journeys, the importance of inclusive recruitment, and the skills the sector needs most urgently.

 Beyond Bricks and Mortar: How Major Regeneration Can Tackle the NEET Challenge